MontanaFlossCo/Flint-Documentation/guides/features_and_actions.md

 Your application normally has a primary feature group that has all the root-level features your app supports.
 You pass this to Flint when you set it up during application startup.

 It is a class that you can give any name, but typically you would use something like `AppFeatures`.
-It just needs to conform to `FeatureGroup` and define a list of subfeatures.
+It just needs to conform to `FeatureGroup` and define a list of sub-features.
 We'll start with that list empty, and of course we need to import `FlintCore` to access the Flint types:

 ```swift
 import FlintCore